 Early Settlers on the Poor Fork of the Cumberland River, Harlan County Kentucky and Adjoining Counties by Jackie Owen (1990) [out of print -The author has traced her family’s histories into the eighteenth century.
 Much of the family tree will be applicable to other descendants.
 B/w photos, index.
 Several family charts, pages for recording births, marriages, and deaths.
 Much on the following families: Adams, Ball, Blair, Branson, Caudill, Chadwell, Collier, Creech, Day, Ely, Ewing, Howard, Kelly, Napier, Nolan, Parker, Posey, Scott, Sims, Spencer, Turner, and others ]

-History of the Creech Family [In the Pine Mountain Settlement School Archive.]
+The Creech Legacy, [History of the Creech Family in the Pine Mountain Settlement School Archive.]

 Return to BIOGRAPHY – A-Z